anablock/nextjs-dashboard-template/README.md

 Server Actions are also deeply integrated with Next.js caching.
 When a form is submitted through a Server Action, not only can you use the action to mutate data, but you can also revalidate the associated cache using APIs like revalidatePath and revalidateTag.

+Behind the scenes, Server Actions create a POST API endpoint.
+This is why you don't need to create API endpoints manually when using Server Actions.